Discover Wild Goose Qigong

 Grandmaster (retired)

 Chen Chuangang became Grandmaster of the Wild Goose Qigong system, in 1999.
-He succeeded his mother Yang Meijun.
-He has worked to promote the correct teaching of Wild Goose Qigong, ensuring that there is a standard, correct, method to each movement, and not many fragmented variations.
+Since succeeding his mother Yang Meijun, he has worked to promote the correct teaching of Wild Goose Qigong, ensuring that there is a standard, correct, method to each movement, and not many variations.
 This has been done with reference to the teachings handed down from Yang Deshan, his Great Grandfather.

 Sue Johnson